 The Italian cream sodas you can get at italian restaurants are delicious, but they're typically made with torani brand of syrups.
 Now imagine how amazing homemade Italian cream sodas can be when you make them with homemade fruit syrups.

 That's right, homemade, fresh fruit syrup.
-Holy cow, now that's delectible.
-You'll never buy the artificially flavored bottles of the stuff again once you realize how easy it is to make, and how much more delicious it is.
+Holy cow, now that's delectable.
+You'll never buy the artificially flavored syrup once you realize how easy it is to make, and how much more delicious it is.

-You clearly don't have to make a homemade fruit syrup to make homemade Italian cream sodas (if you don't, I recommend Monin brand syrups).
+You clearly don't have to make a homemade fruit syrup to make this italian cream soda recipe (if you don't, I recommend Monin brand syrups--I prefer them over some easier to find brands like torani syrups).
 But if you have bountiful summer fruit and are looking for ways to use it up, homemade syrups just can't be beat.

-Either way, a homemade Italian cream soda is an amazing treat.
+Either way, a homemade Italian cream soda is an amazing refreshing summer drink.